 F1B is considered a "back cross" and is a puppy from a F1 or a Multigen parent and a Poodle parent.
 These puppies' coats are can be perfect due to their Poodle parent, however the results are mixed as this is not a pairing between two genetically similar dogs.
 Their coats are typically low to non-shedding, but due to the variety of hair or wool coats, Chase Creek Labradoodles does not breed F1B puppies either.

 Multigenerational is a puppy with both parents who are Australian Labradoodles (or Labradoodles).
 These puppies are the result of a few generations of thoughtful breeding time, intentional health testing, and investment.
 They are low to non-shedding and allergy-friendly.
-Chase Creek breeds Australian Multigens because they are a very consistent result giving us a predictable look and temperament, so we can be congruent in our knowledge of our puppies and maintain our integrity as a breeder.
+Chase Creek breeds Australian Multigens because they are a very consistent result giving us a predictable look and temperament, so I can be congruent in my knowledge of my puppies and maintain my integrity as a breeder.

 This coat is also known as the flat coat and is no longer acceptable in the breed standards and can be a product of a F1 or F1B crossing, as discussed earlier.

-This is the soft, silky coat we love and common coat of the Multigen Labradoodles and the coat we aim for in the Chase Creek Labradoodle standard.
+This is the soft, silky coat I love and common coat of the Multigen Labradoodles and the coat I aim for in the Chase Creek Labradoodle standard.

-This is the thick, kinkier, poodle coat that is still around, however we don't see it very often in our breeding at Chase Creek, as we love the fleece look for our dogs.
+This is the thick, kinkier, poodle coat that is still around, however I don't see it very often in our breeding at Chase Creek as I love the fleece look for our dogs.

 Confused about the sizes?